sowsan/architecture-center/docs/cloud-adoption/decision-guides/subscriptions/index.md

 Jump to: [Subscriptions design and Azure Enterprise Agreements](#subscriptions-design-and-azure-enterprise-agreements) | [Subscription design patterns](#subscription-design-patterns) | [Management groups](#management-groups) | [Organization at the subscription level](#organization-at-the-subscription-level)

-**Subscription hierarchy**: A *subscription* is a logical collection of Azure resources (such as virtual machines, SQL DB, App Services, or containers).
+**Subscription hierarchy:** A *subscription* is a logical collection of Azure resources (such as virtual machines, SQL DB, App Services, or containers).
 Each asset in Azure is deployed to a single subscription.
 Each subscription is then owned by one *account*.
 This account is a user account (or preferably a service account) that provides billing and administrative access across a subscription.
 For customers who have an Azure Enterprise Agreement (EA), another level of control called a *department* is added.
 In the EA portal, subscription, accounts, and departments can be used to create a hierarchy for billing and management purposes.

 Decisions regarding a subscription design strategy have unique inflection points, as they typically involve both business and IT constraints.
 Before making technical decisions, IT architects and decision makers should work with the business stakeholders and the cloud strategy team to understand the desired cloud accounting approach, cost accounting practices within your business units, and global market needs for your organization.

-**Inflection point**: The dashed line in the image above references an inflection point between simple and more complex patterns for subscription design.
+**Inflection point:** The dashed line in the image above references an inflection point between simple and more complex patterns for subscription design.
 Additional technical decision points based on digital estate size versus Azure subscription limits, isolation and segregation policies, and IT operational divisions usually have a significant effect on subscription design.

-**Other considerations**: An important thing to note when selecting a subscription design is that subscriptions aren’t the only way to group resources or deployments.
+**Other considerations:** An important thing to note when selecting a subscription design is that subscriptions aren’t the only way to group resources or deployments.
 Subscriptions were created in the early days of Azure, as such they have limitations related to previous Azure solutions like Azure Service Manager.

 Deployment structure, automation, and new approaches to grouping resources can affect your structure subscription design.
 Before finalizing a subscription design, consider how [resource consistency](../resource-consistency/index.md) decisions might influence your design choices.
 For example, a large multinational organization might initially consider a complex pattern for subscription management.
 However, that same company might realize greater benefits with a simpler business unit pattern by adding a management group hierarchy.